Sabdikay/Telco-Customer-Churn-Prediction-IBM-Dataset/README.md

 ---

-*Thank you for exploring the Telco Customer Churn Analysis & Predictive Model project! 🚀📊✨*
+*Thank you for exploring the Telco Customer Churn Analysis & Predictive Model project!
+Empower your decisions with data-driven churn predictions! 🚀📊✨*